mjorgen1/explore-fair-impacts/README.md

 <!-- NOTES -->
 # Notes/Resources:
 - Fairness constraint options: DP refers to demographic parity, EO to equalized odds, TPRP to true positive rate parity, FPRP to false positive rate parity, ERP to error rate parity, and BGL to bounded group loss.
 - The ML models available (these sklearn models' fit functions take in sample weights which is necessary for Fairlearn): gaussian naive bayes, decision tree, logistic regression, and svm.
-Currently, all samples equally (weight_index=1).
+Currently, all samples are weighted equally (weight_index=1).
 - The sklearn confusion matrix looks like:
   ```
   [[TN FP]